highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.pay-in-pay-out/docs.md

 If a script has the proper credentials, it can check a user's Recent Economic Activity and Inventory on their behalf.
 You can use this functionality to verify that another user has sent you money, sent you an item, or purchased your item from the Marketplace.

 ### Example
-Say you want to **automatically give a user access to a part of your domain _if and only if_ a user has paid you 10 HFC in the current session.**
+Say you want to **automatically give a user access to a part of your domain _if and only if_ a user has paid you 10 HFC.**

 This example is lengthier than the others on this page, so [click here](./paid-entry-example) to go to the Paid Entry Example document.